 You Chose A Poor Listing Agent

-Just because someone has a real estate license it does not mean they know what they are doing.
+Just because someone has a real estate license does not mean they know what they are doing.
 An experienced listing agent has a well-documented marketing plan with a history of success.
 On top of it listing a home properly takes time and costs money, is your agent prepared to do what it takes?

-Hire an agent based upon their experience, past history, reputation and the strength of their marketing plan.
+Hire an agent based on their experience, past history, reputation and the strength of their marketing plan.
 Avoid hiring your niece who just passed her exam or the agent who just gave you the highest price.

 Final Thoughts on Why Your Home Isn’t Getting Shown